 First Central 200 at 2 Lakeside Drive boasts 162,000 square feet of office space across ground and six upper floors.
 The glazed building offers bright workspaces and has all the features you would expect from a modern workplace, from shower and locker facilities to Wi-Fi access and bicycle racks.
 The property also has CCTV monitoring with 24-hour security and on-site car parking.

 A ground floor café provides a relaxed...
 More info

-Each space has plenty of natural light, stylish furniture, and the latest technology including CATV cabling and high-speed fibre broadband.
-To ensure IT systems meet...
+Each space has plenty of natural light, stylish furniture, and the latest technology including CATV cabling and high-speed fibre broadband internet.
+To ensure IT systems...
 More info